nais/resource-remover/README.md

 - Supports all HPA API versions (v1, v2, v2beta1, v2beta2)
 - Excludes `kube-system` namespace

+### Replica Mutations (`/mutate-replicas`)
+- Intercepts Deployment and StatefulSet creation and updates
+- Sets `replicas=1` to reduce workload count
+- Excludes `kube-system` namespace

 ## Why remove limits?

 Removing limits prevents CPU throttling and allows pods to burst when needed.

-## Why disable HPAs?
+## Why disable HPAs and set replicas to 1?

 With reduced resource requests, HPAs would see high utilization and scale up aggressively.
 Setting replicas to 1 prevents this and saves resources.
+The replica mutation ensures workloads stay at 1 replica even without an HPA.

 ## Skipping workloads

-To exclude a pod or HPA from modification, add this annotation:
+To exclude a pod, HPA, Deployment, or StatefulSet from modification, add this annotation:

 ```yaml
 metadata: